 This set of word sort games designed to go along with the Phonics Pow Toolkit is available as a free download. (link below) Word sorts are a tool for teaching reading skills that have been shown to be effective way for students to learn patterns in words.
 We’ve got you covered!

 How to play: Choose the word cards for the phonics pattern to practice in sequence.
-Add skip (the turn is skipped if drawn) and swipe (player can take a word card from the other player) cards in with the word cards.
+Add cards that skip (the turn is skipped if drawn) or swipe (player can take a word card from the other player) in with the word cards.
 Each player has a phonogram card, and takes turns drawing a word card and placing it on the correct phonogram.
 For a quick game, the winner is the player who fills their the phonogram card with one word card of each pattern first.
 A longer game can be played by using all the word cards, with the winner being the player with the most word cards.
 POW!

 Many of the phonogram cards include color clues. ā is gray, ē is green, ī is white, ō is gold, ū is blue.
 Below is an index of all the sorts included.